rovellipaolo/NinjaDroid/README.md

 $ make run apk=/path/to/your/package.apk
 ```

-This will produce as output a JSON containing all the extracted APK metadata.

-If you want to store the extracted files and info, use the "--extract" option:
+To store the extracted info and files, use the _"-e"_ or _"--extract"_ option:
 ```
 $ ninjadroid /path/to/your/package.apk --extract
 ```

-A folder named as the APK package (e.g. 'package/') will be created inside the current working directory (e.g. the NinjaDroid folder).
-Inside this folder you will find the JSON and HTML report files (e.g. report-package.json and report-package.html), the _.jar_ file (e.g. package.jar) and all the rest of the APK content.

-**NOTE:** The information contained in the HTML report file is a subset of the one contained in the JSON report file.

-It is also possible to store the information in another directory, by specifying it explicitly:
+Or alternatively:
 ```
 $ ninjadroid /path/to/your/package.apk --extract /output/path/
 ```
+**NOTE:** without specifying an output directory, one with the APK package name will be created inside the current working directory (e.g. `package/`).
+Inside this directory you will find the JSON and HTML report files (e.g. `report-package.json` and `report-package.html`), the jar file (e.g. `package.jar`) and all the rest of the APK content.

-Some APKs which contains many strings may require a considerable amount of time to be processed.
+Some APKs which contain many strings may require a considerable amount of time to be processed.
 You can speed up the process by avoiding to extract URLs and shell commands as follows:
 ```
 $ ninjadroid --no-string-process /path/to/your/package.apk
 ```

-**NOTE:** You can of course mix the usage of `--no-string-process` and `--export`.

 ### Docker:
-To execute NinjaDroid in Docker, move the APK package to analyze to the _ninjadroid/apks/_ directory.
+To execute NinjaDroid in Docker, you need to firstly move the APK package to be analyzed in the `ninjadroid/apks/` directory.

 ```
 $ mkdir apks
 $ cp /path/to/your/package.apk apks/package.apk
 ```

-Then launch the following command:
+To print the extracted info in JSON format, launch the following command:
 ```
 $ docker run --name ninjadroid -it --rm -v $(pwd)/apks:/apks ninjadroid:latest json /apks/package.apk
 ```